COVID-19 Risk Management Policy

 - Large job shacks limited to maximum 5 people and small job shacks limited to maximum 3 people.
 Social distancing required.

 - Site constraints are based on site size using appropriate social distancing.
-Suggested guidelines are no more than 3 or 4 people working in 1000 sq. ft. of space, or 10 people working in 10,000 sq. ft.
+Suggested guidelines are no more than 3 or 4 people working in 1000 sq. ft. of space.
+15+ workers are permitted on work sites as long as all public health guidelines, including physical distancing measures are adhered to.
 Examples and exceptions:

 - Tradespeople working in teams to do work (Carpenter and Apprentice) must know each other well enough to be sure of the proximity risk of working together.